Iron Maiden (Marvel Comics)

-Iron Maiden (Melina Vostokova (birth name); Melina Von Vostokoff; Мелина Востокова) is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Ralph Macchio and George Pérez, she first appears in Marvel Fanfare #11 (November 1983).
+Iron Maiden (born as Melina Vostokova; Melina Von Vostokoff; Мелина Востокова) is a supervillain appearing in American comic books published by Marvel Comics.
+Created by Ralph Macchio and George Pérez, the character first appeared in Marvel Fanfare #11 (November 1983).
 The character is Russian and is depicted most notably as an enemy of Black Widow.

 The character made her live-action debut in the Marvel Cinematic Universe film Black Widow, portrayed by Rachel Weisz.

 Publication history

 Iron Maiden first appeared in Marvel Fanfare #11 (November 1983), created by Ralph Macchio and George Pérez.

 Fictional character biography

 Melina Vostokova was an agent recruited by the Government of the Russian Federation.
 Feeling she was living in the shadow of Natalia Romanova / Black Widow, Iron Maiden started to develop a deep hatred for her.
-Eventually, she stopped working for the Government of Russia and became a freelance agent and assassin.
+Eventually, she stopped working for the Russian government to become a freelance agent and assassin.

 Iron Maiden was among the assassins hired to kill Black Widow.
-While she fought Natalia Romanova, Iron Maiden was interrupted by Jimmy Woo and S.H.I.E.L.D. agents who arrived and put an end to the battle.
-Eventually, Iron Maiden managed to escape from Black Widow and Jimmy Woo.
+She fought Natalia Romanova, but the battle was interrupted by Jimmy Woo and S.H.I.E.L.D. agents who arrived.
+Eventually, Iron Maiden managed to escape from her nemesis and Woo.

 She then joined the Femizons, a team of superhuman female criminals led by Superia, whose purpose was to gain power and sterilize the planet in order to create a new world where women would rule.
 Iron Maiden served as one of Superia's lieutenants.

 Iron Maiden was eventually apprehended and coerced into joining the Thunderbolts during the Civil War series.

-Iron Maiden later joined the Soviet Revolutionaries Remont Six to led in an attack on an A.I.M. base outside the Forbidden Zone in Russia.
-Her team overpowered Red Guardian and Crimson Dynamo with ease but Ursa Major was able to knock most of the group out.
+Iron Maiden later joined the group of Soviet Revolutionaries known as Remont Six to lead an attack against an A.I.M. installation located outside of the Forbidden Zone in Russia.
+This team overpowered both Red Guardian and Crimson Dynamo but Ursa Major overpowered most of the group out.